va7deo/TerraCresta/README.md

 - ~~H/V clock timing for CRT need to be verified~~
 - ~~Palette issue (wrong colors, stray green/tan lines)~~
 - ~~Sprite flip on boss (right arm)~~
+- ~~Dot Crawl on Y/C video output~~
 - Service Menu / Debug Mode dipswitch in Kid no Hore Hore Daisakusen
 - Sprite / Tile offsets in Kid no Hore Hore Daisakusen (Screen Transitions)
 - Screen Flip Implementation
-- Dot Crawl on Y/C video output
 - Reverse engineer Terra Cresta and provide schematics
 - Protection Chip `nb1412m2` implementation

 # PCB Check List

 FPGA implementation is based on Terra Cresta and will be verified against the YM2203 PSG Type PCB with a YM3526 swap.

-Currently the FPGA implementation is in beta, reverse engineering of an authentic Terra Cresta PCB will be done by [**Darren Olafson**](https://twitter.com/Darren__O) and schematics will be included in the repository.
+Reverse engineering of an authentic Terra Cresta PCB will be done by [**Darren Olafson**](https://twitter.com/Darren__O) and schematics will be included in the repository.

 **Terra Cresta YM2203 OPN Type PCB** donated by [**@atrac17**](https://twitter.com/_atrac17) / [**@djhardrich**](https://twitter.com/djhardrich).